 Under the Moon

 A very popular and fun night city-run, named “Under the Moon” has been rescheduled for 16 June 2023.
 This race promises to be, as always, a meeting point for all runners just before the summer holidays begin for most.
 The two distances of 10km and 5km usually sell out fast as its festive atmosphere on a warm summer evening in Nicosia has proven to be very popular.

 Last but not least-I simply have to mention yet another addition to the racing calendar 2023, at the historic and well-known traditional village of Lefkara.
 A vertical 4km challenge on the road, just all straight up rescheduled for 8 April 2023.
 In October, the village of Lefkara will host the 23km and 13km “Lefkara Country Challenge”.

-A dozen more races are scheduled for the rest of 2022, from 5km to ultra distances.
+A dozen more races are scheduled, from 5km to ultra distances.
 You can find most of them here.